Stanley E. Romanstein

 CCM College Conservatory of Music - 0003

-In November of 2014, Romanstein began his tenure as professor of practice/music and the arts at Georgia State University’s Creative Media Institute, where his work focused on building music industry collaborations.
+Prior to his appointment at CCM, Romanstein served as professor of practice/music and the arts at Georgia State University's Creative Media Institute (2014-18), where his work focused on building music industry collaborations.
 During this time, he also served as a principal at BLJackson Associates, a consulting firm based in Atlanta that works with arts, humanities and education-focused nonprofits across the country.
-The firm creates and implements tailored solutions to challenges in organizational strategy, governance and development/ fundraising.
+The firm creates and implements tailored solutions to challenges in organizational strategy, governance and development/fundraising.

 Romanstein proved to be an enthusiastic and productive fundraiser at the Minnesota Humanities Center, Frederick R. Weisman Art Museum and the Baltimore School of the Arts.
 He attracted new local, regional and national funding to support the center’s $4 million annual budget, including support from the Minnesota State Legislature by establishing partnerships with the state’s four ethnic councils: American Indian, African American, Latino and Asian.
 As Director of Development at the University of Minnesota’s Frederick R. Weisman Art Museum (2000-01), Romanstein led what was, at the time, the highest grossing annual fund drive while laying the groundwork for the museum’s successful capital campaign.
 As Director of Baltimore School for the Arts (1996-2000), Romanstein positioned the school for a successful capital campaign as well as a facility renovation and expansion.